 Skip to Content

 This Swedish Apple Pie recipe is just as easy to make as it is delicious to eat.
 This crustless apple pie is full of fresh tender apples and loaded with warm cinnamon.
-It’s the perfect no-fuss pie for an easy dessert or for the beginner baker!
+It’s the perfect no-fuss pie for an easy dessert or the beginner baker!

 Full apple pie in a glass plate in a wicker holder with green apples and cinnamon surrounding it.